 Instead of Iceland, Try the Japanese Alps

 Iceland has long been a transit point for budget-minded Americans traveling to Europe, and many credit Loftleidir Icelandic aka “the Hippie Express” as the mother of all budget airlines.
-Today, Keflavik Airport is a busier than ever, served by several low cost airlines, including WOW Air.
-Crazy but true, it’s often cheaper to fly nonstop to Reykjavik than it is to fly across the U.S.
+Today, Keflavik Airport is busier than ever, served by several low-cost airlines.

 At any given time, at least one person you know is Instagramming a trip to Iceland.
 It’s highly likely that you yourself are reading this while on a trip to Iceland.
 Excluding the alien landscape, nothing feels all that foreign.
 It’s hard to escape that nagging feeling of being just another cog in Iceland’s overtourism and, worse, contributing to the ecological damage of the very landscape you came all that way to admire.